 Service background:• Operates 365 days a year from approximately 4 a.m. to 1:30 a.m. each day out of two operating garages (Bond Hill and Queensgate).

-• Employs about 850 employees, most of which are bus drivers and mechanics.
+• Employs about 850 employees, most of whom are bus drivers and mechanics.

-• Currently 357 buses in Metro's fleet that drive about 11 million miles per year.
+• Currently there are 357 buses in Metro's fleet that drive about 11 million miles per year.
 Metro also owns 57 Access paratransit vehicles.

 • Offers 26 local-service routes, 19 express routes and 5 Job Connection reverse-commute routes.